michelebof/introsde-2015-assignment-1/README.md

 How run the code
 ---------------------
-The code can be run simply execute in the terminal execute.evaluation, with this istruction you can see all the results of all the tasks of this assignment.
+The code can be run simply execute in the terminal ```ant execute.evaluation```, with this istruction you can see all the results of all the tasks of this assignment.
 If you want see only one task you should write:

- - execute.all : for print all the people in the people.xml
+ - ```ant execute.all``` : for print all the people in the people.xml
- - execute.HPwithid : for print the HealtProfile of the person with PersonID='0005'
+ - ```ant execute.HPwithid``` : for print the HealtProfile of the person with PersonID='0005'
- - execute.peoplewithcond : for print all the people with weight > 90
+ - ```ant execute.peoplewithcond``` : for print all the people with weight > 90
- - execute.marshaling : for print, and save to NEWpeople.xml, three people present into PeopleStore class
+ - ```ant execute.marshaling``` : for print, and save to NEWpeople.xml, three people present into PeopleStore class
- - execute.unmarshaling : for unmarshal the NEWpeople.xml
+ - ```ant execute.unmarshaling``` : for unmarshal the NEWpeople.xml
- - execute.JSON : for print, and save to NEWpeople.json, three people present into PeopleStore class
+ - ```ant execute.JSON``` : for print, and save to NEWpeople.json, three people present into PeopleStore class